What is it?

 Verdict

-Top-tier when real estate lead velocity and IDX context drive revenue.
-Skip if you need horizontal CRM for manufacturing or complex B2B CPQ.
+Follow Up Boss is top-tier when real estate lead velocity and IDX context drive revenue.
+It's one of the best real estate follow-up systems available for teams that need disciplined lead distribution and speed-to-lead accountability.
+Skip it if you need a horizontal CRM for industries outside real estate or require complex B2B CPQ functionality.

 Additional notes